SaumyaDiwan-bmi/HW-11-Homework-BMI-/README.md

 | **Confusion Matrix** | [[5885, 4193],<br> [4072, 5850]] | [[5758, 4242],<br> [4141, 5859]] |

--Only a marginal drop in AUC was noted
+-Only a marginal drop (in all metrics was noted)
+-